energysistem/manuals/42817- Energy Earphones 1 Bluetooth/en/06-main_functions.md

+## Main functions
 <quick_guide>
-## Main Functions

-### Turn on / off your device
+### Switching on the device

-To turn on you device, press the Multifunction button (2) for 4 seconds and you will see the Indicator (4) flashing blue.
-You will hear "Power on", which means that it is turned on.
+To turn on your device, press and hold the *multifunction button* (2) for 2 seconds.
+The *LED indicator* (5) will glow blue and you will hear a confirmation sound when the device is on.

+### Switching off the device
-To turn on you device, press the Multifunction button (2) for 5 seconds and you will hear "Power off" in your device, which means that it is turned off.
-The Indicator (4) will stop flashing.
+ To turn off your device, press and hold the *multifunction button* (2) for 3 seconds.
+The *LED indicator* (5) will glow red for 2 seconds and you will hear a confirmation sound when the device is off.

-When the device is on, the Indicator (4) will be keep flashing.

 </quick_guide>

 ### Charging the battery

-When the charge of the battery is low, you will hear "Battery low".
-To charge it, connect the miniUSB end of the included USB cable to your Charging connection* (6) and the other end to any USB port that can provide energy (PC, USB wall or car charger, etc).
-The Indicator (4) turns red and when the charge is completed the Indicator will change to blue.
+You will hear a warning sound and the *LED indicator* (5) will flash red when your *Energy Earphones 1 Bluetooth* are about to run out of battery.
+Connect the *charging cable* to the *microUSB charging port* (4).
+The *LED indicator* (5) will glow red while charging the battery and will turn blue once the charging process is completed.
+The charging process takes about 1 hour and a half.

-**Note:** Do not store or leave your Energy Earphones Sport Bluetooth disused for a long period of time with the battery completely discharged.
-We recommend to charge the battery of your earphones at least once a month.
+**Important:** We recommend not to leave your *Energy Earphones 1 Bluetooth* unused for long periods of time with an empty battery.
+We advise to charge your earphones' battery at least once a month.